Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/README.md

 ### Area Under the Curve

 We want to quatify the alterations to development from DIV 0 - 12 that a compound might cause compared to controls.
-See this [example](https://ncct-bitbucket.epa.gov/projects/NSLTM/repos/nfa-spike-list-to-mc0-r-scripts/browse/images/meanfiringrate_development_example.jpeg?at=refs%2Fheads%2Fre-org) of a typical plot of a given parameter and a given well over time.
+See this [example](https://ncct-bitbucket.epa.gov/projects/NSLTM/repos/nfa-spike-list-to-mc0-r-scripts/browse/images/meanfiringrate_development_example.jpeg?at=refs%2Fheads%2Fre-org) of the development of the mean firing rate in a given well over time.

 In order to "sum up" the overall change in a parameter value, we calculate the trapezoidal area under the curve.
 This value will be used to compare the overall increase or decrease of a parameter in treated wells and control wells.